vit-h-zz/mini-service-template/README.md

 2. Pack the template to NuGet package by the instructions provided in the .nuspec file `C:\W\nuget.exe pack .\Template-Service\Template-Service.Template.CSharp.nuspec -OutputDirectory C:\Temp -NoDefaultExcludes`
-3. Install the template from the NuGet package to the dotnet to check it works `dotnet new --install C:\Temp\TemplateService.Template.CSharp.0.0.1.nupkg`
+3. Install the template from the NuGet package to the dotnet to check it works `dotnet new --install C:\Temp\MiniService.Template.CSharp.VH.0.0.1.nupkg`
 4. See "Using Template"

 ## Uninstall
-dotnet new --uninstall TemplateService.Template.CSharp or when installed from repo (no need to reinstall when changed files) dotnet new --uninstall C:\W\Service-Template\Template-Service
+dotnet new --uninstall MiniService.Template.CSharp.VH or when installed from repo (no need to reinstall when changed files) dotnet new --uninstall C:\W\Service-Template\Template-Service

 # Using Template
 1. Clone the repo where you want the template
-2. Ex Command: `dotnet new mst -o ../My-Service --basename MyService`
+2. Ex Command: `dotnet new mst.vh -o ../My-Service --basename MyService`
 3. Options:
 - Output (required): `-o ./path/to/repo`
 - Base Name (required): `--basename {ServiceName}`